rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

   await tx.wait();
 ````

-**NOTE: Unnestable the child NFT is done in the similar manner as accepting a pending child NFT.
+**NOTE: Unnesting the child NFT is done in the similar manner as accepting a pending child NFT.
 Once the nested NFT at
 ID 0 has been unnested the following NFT's IDs are reduced by 1.**

 Finally, let's observe the child NFT that we just unnested.
 We will use the `ownerOf` and `directOwnerOf` methods to